nordic-rse/nordic-rse.github.io/content/events/_index.md

 ## Conference

-The third Nordic-RSE in-person conference happened in **Tromsø, Norway on June 9-10 2026**.
+The [third Nordic-RSE in person conference](/events/2026-in-person-conference/) will take place in **Tromsø, Norway on June 9-10 2026**.
 Blog post coming soon!

 Past conferences: